General Information About Interventional Neuroradiology

 Interventional Neuroradiology Providers at St. Paul Radiology

 Our Interventional Neuroradiology group at St. Paul Radiology is uniquely positioned to provide you minimally invasive treatments of brain and spine diseases with the highest quality of care available.
-Please get to know our team below.

 Scheduling Your Interventional Neuroradiology Procedure

 Patients do need a referral from their specialist, surgeon or primary care physician for any interventional neuroradiology procedure.
 We also have a clinic to meet patients and review their imaging and management plans in depth.
 A St. Paul Radiology nurse will call you to make arrangements with you for your procedure, answer all questions, and notify you of preparation instructions.
-Remember, if you have imaging studies that were not done at St. Paul Radiology we ask that you arrange to have the CD's of each study sent to the IR clinic 2-3 days in advance of your scheduled procedure.
+Remember, if you have imaging studies that were not done at St. Paul Radiology, we ask that you arrange to have the CD's of each study sent to the Interventional Radiology clinic 2-3 days in advance of your scheduled procedure.

 Call 651.917.9930 for the minimally invasive experts at St. Paul Radiology.